 SN13 8NT An easy walk around Box Hill.
 The local ‘rec’ to start a 3.5 mile walk with some steep bits but fine views and interesting history.
 Click map to enlarge.
 Water is blue, wooded green, contour lines show slopes.
 Click here for an aerial view.
-Click here to download/print PDF
+Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes from map points + metres to next point)